koder77/l1vm/README.md

 (endif)
 ```

+The code inside the "if" macro is run if "r" is less than "x" or greater as "y"!

 <h2>New: l1pre - the preprocessor</h2>
 The new "l1pre" preprocessor can be used to define macros and include files.
 See the new "include-lib" directory with all header files.
 The "prog/hello-6.l1com" example shows how to use this!